qlovy/arkanoid/readMe.md

 - [ ] if r is pressed but the game has start, restart completely (like after gameover)
 - [x] with random level generator, display win when a new high score is reached before the game over.
 - [x] Use vector (like Processing JS) => specific branch
-- [ ] Make the ball increase each time it hits a brick.
+- [ ] Make the ball increase each time it hits a brick, constrain the top speed
 - [ ] make a level of difficulty in terms of speed (easy, medium and hard)